cloud-gov/cg-site/_pages/pages/features.md

     <div class="tablet:grid-col-6 usa-prose">
       <h4>Federally compliant from the start</h4>
       <ul>
-        <li>We are built on the FedRAMP-certified cloud.gov platform and Amazon Web Services GovCloud infrastructure.</li>
+        <li>We are built on the FedRAMP-certified Cloud.gov platform and Amazon Web Services GovCloud infrastructure.</li>
         <li>Protected by multiple levels of authentication.</li>
         <li>We handle vulnerability scanning and penetration testing for you.</li>
       </ul>